SakuraMatrix/p1-RolandoLeiva/README.md

 # p1-RolandoLeiva
 A credit card tracker that allows the user to see how many credit cards they have.
 ## Project Idea
-CreditTracker is a program that allows the user to see what type of credit cards they have, the amount that is due, the day that the payment is due, and the total amount of credit they have.
+CreditTracker is a program that allows the user to see what type of credit cards they have, see minimun payment,create a payment, and the total amount of credit they have.
 ## The User can:
 - Log in to the system
 - See all credit cards in the user's account